 During your stay, you will be treated to a relaxing experience complete with champagne and a great selection of food.

 Emirates has lounges in many airports across the world, so you’ll have somewhere to relax before your flight when flying business class.

 World Class Catering

-Right off the bat, your business class adventure will provide a buffet that includes plenty of meal options to satisfy whatever desire you have.
-You will also have a variety of wine, beer, spirits, and champagne to pair with your meal.
-Finish it off with one of the many dessert options.
+Right off the bat, your business class adventure will provide a buffet that includes plenty of meal options to satisfy any culinary desire.
+You will also have a variety of wine, beer, spirits, and champagne to pair with your meal before finishing it off with one of the many dessert options.

 Of course, the fun only continues once you are in-flight.
 You will still have access to great food and your choice of beverages, not to mention an amazing in-flight bar.

 Enjoy a drink, a snack, and the company of your fellow passengers at Emirates’ in-flight bar on the Airbus A380.

 Emirates is famous for the bar at the rear of the business class cabin on their Airbus A380.
 Anytime you feel the urge for a snack or a drink (they’ll make you cocktails too!), you can visit the bar and mingle with your premium cabin companions.

 No business class experience would be complete without an amenity kit, and Emirates excels with theirs, providing Bvlgari products to keep you refreshed throughout your flight.

 Give Emirates a try; you won’t be disappointed!
 Using Japan Airlines miles or Alaska Airlines miles, you can book a great experience that would normally cost thousands of dollars.